About SketchList 3D – furniture design software.

 Apparently the key had been registered on your old computer.
 You need to uninstall that and send in for a new key.

-It is important that you temporarily disable the security software on your computer if that is interfering with SketchList 3D’s ability to access our server and valid your key.
+It may be that you need to temporarily disable the security software on your computer if that is interfering with SketchList 3D’s ability to access our server and valid your key.
 This is a one time function.

 I purchased the new SketchList 3D Pro, and installed it on my computer.
 I have since purchased a new computer, and I am trying to move SketchList to the new computer.
 The license key doesn’t work.

 Download SketchList 3D to new/fixed computer.

 - On old computer export all projects you want to move.
 Copy them onto a movable storage device.